Skip to content

 Decompression time and compression ratio

 Each time a node is read from disk it needs to be decompressed before it can be used.
-Here are some ballpark ideas of the relative performance of some different decompression algorithms (actual numbers for compression vary much more):
+Here are some ballpark ideas of the relative performance of some different decompression algorithms (actual numbers for compression ratios vary significantly depending on the data being compressed):

 Linux has a page cache which uses any spare memory to cache previous reads from disk.
 Often when loading a node from disk it will already be in the page cache because it has previously been read.
 That typically reduces the read time from ~150 µs (NVMe/SSD) to <10 µs.

-The Linux page cache contains compressed nodes, while the internal cache contains expanded pages.
+The Linux page cache contains compressed nodes, while the Roxie internal node-caches contain decompressed pages.
 For the same amount of memory, more nodes can be kept in the Linux page cache than the internal cache.
-This reduces the number of nodes that are actually read from disk - which is more significant the slower the disk.
+Increasing memory allocated to the page cache reduces the number of nodes that are actually read from disk - which is more significant the slower the disk.

 The faster the decompression, the greater the benefit of the Linux page cache over the internal cache.
 When index formats are changed you will need to re-tune the system to find the best balance.